derwolfe/teiler/readme.md

 Teiler
 ======
+** this is not usable software at the moment **

 Basically, make it simple to share files amongst different computers behind the same router.

 It is meant to solve the problem of having a friend come over to your house who wants to share a large set of files with you.
 He uses Windows, you use linux.
 Neither of you has any idea how to start up a file server or use SSH.

 How to install
 --------------